Jon Snow in a suit and tie with grass and trees in the background

-Jon Snow is a journalist who anchored Channel 4 News for over 30 years.
-As close friend of founder Felix Dennis, Felix himself asked Jon to take up the Chairmanship of the Heart of England Forest.
+Jon Snow is a journalist who anchored Channel 4 News for over 30 years, and was the former Chair of the Board of Trustees for nine years.

 “I am an enthusiast for the Forest, not only because I love trees, but because I want to develop an amenity for the West Midlands.
 I care passionately about the need to combat climate change, and the Heart of England Forest is perfectly placed, as the Lung of the West Midlands, and a breath of fresh air for the nation.”